BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 if you want to write in italic you make use of one * and then put in your text and close immediately with one * example *boy*

 if you want to put emoji in your write you do that by putting the : symbol and then put in your text example 😆

+**POWER BI**

+I learnt about power bi and all what it is used for

+power bi is a data visualization and business intelligence tool that convert data from different data source to interactive dashboard and Bi report

+componenet of power Bi

+1. power bi desktop
+2. power bi gateway
+3. power bi mobile app
+4. power bi service

+I also learnt the difference between power bi and tableau which are and so
+1. power bi has a limit of 1gb data in free version while tableau connect much lager data set
+2. power bi provides a free version while tableau doest not

+   i was able to learn how to merge and append data, also how to insert new row and column i was also able to buid my visual using table, slicer,chart,map and so on.

+   here are some of the visual i created and also edit them from format